grip-on-software/visualization-site/README.md

-- `hub_regex`: When multiple organizations are hosted in the same environment, a regular expression can be used to match the organization name which must occur at the start of the path, and place the matched parts into variables for later use in the NGINX rewrites.
+- `hub_regex`: When multiple organizations are hosted in the same environment, a regular expression can be used to match the organization name which must occur at the start of the path, and place the matched parts into variables for later use in rewrite rules of NGINX or Apache.
+Use `(?<groupname>...)` for capturing matches for compatibility across proxy servers.
+To avoid renumbering issues, this regular expression should not contain unnamed match captures `(...)`.
+- `hub_mapping` (objects): Groups of environment variable names to replace the matched substrings from the regular expression from `hub_regex` in.
+Only used for Apache, when hosting multiple organizations in the same environment.
+  Group keys can be "hub", "visualization" and "prediction", corresponding to the visualization-site itself, the visualizations and the prediction-site, respectively.
+Each variable within the group has an object with "input", "default", and "output" keys, which are used to build a `RewriteMap`.
+The input and default can refer to other variables with dollar signs.
+The output mapping cannot contain spaces or empty strings in both the keys and values.
+  In NGINX, one can instead alter variables captured from regular expressions using `hub_branch`, `visualization_branch` and `prediction_branch`.
 - `hub_redirect`: When multiple organizations are hosted in the same environment, variables from a matched organization at the start of the path using `hub_regex` can be used in a rewrite that redirects to another URL.
 It is assumed that this configuration value produces an absolute URL.
+For NGINX, use dollar-sign variables; for Apache, use environment variables named with `hub_mapping` with `%{...}` syntax.
 - `hub_branch`: Inject some processing steps in the NGINX configuration for the visualizations hub.
 This should at least determine the branch of a Jenkins build to use for the visualization site.
 When multiple organizations are